Marlen Ochoa-Lopez was nine months’ pregnant when she went missing.

 The two women have been charged with one felony count of first-degree murder and one felony count of aggravated battery of a child less than 13 years old, police said.
 Piotr Bobak, Clarisa Figueroa’s boyfriend, has been charged with one felony count of concealing the death of a person and one felony count of concealing a homicidal death.

-The motive for the killing is under investigation, but the superintendent said he believes the suspect wanted to raise the child as her own.
-Figueroa lost a son who was in his 20s to natural causes in 2017.
+Johnson said the elder Figueroa had lost a son who was in his 20s to natural causes in 2017.
+The motive for the killing is under investigation, but the superintendent said he assumed the suspect wanted to raise the child as her own.

 Authorities asked for Ochoa-Lopez’s dental records as well as a hairbrush and toothbrush from her family to identify her body, Cortes, the pastor, said.
 They also matched the baby’s DNA to the father, she said.